VicidominiLab/VicidominiLab.github.io/_pages/positions.md

 The project is open to candidate having a Master’s degree in one of the following areas: Engineering, and Biological Science.
 Ability and motivation to work independently as well as collaboratively in an interdisciplinary team is very important.
 Good English language speaking and writing skills are required.
 Previous research experiences in cell culture, cellular transfection, and fluorescence microscope are very important.
 <h3>How to Apply:</h3>
 In order to apply for this position, it is mandatory to refer to the procedures administered by the Università degli studi di Genova.
 The official call is available at this link <a href="http://phd.dibris.unige.it/biorob/index.php/how-to-apply"><span style="color:blue">Ph.D.
 Programmes</span></a>.
 Please contact <a href="mailto:giuseppe.vicidomini@iit.it?subject=PhD%20Position%20Unige%20Vicidomini%20Lab%20(02)"><span style="color:blue">Dr. Giuseppe Vicidomini</span></a> for information.

-<h2>Ph.D., Postdoc and Research Positions in Advanced Optical Microscopy for Life Science</h2>
-<h3>Published:</h3>
-1th October 2020 - <span style="color: green">Open</span>
-<h3>Type of Position:</h3>
-Ph.D.
-Fellowship, and Ph.D.
-Postdoc Fellow and Research Fellow
-<h3>Description:</h3>
-We are opening Ph.D., Postdoc and Research positions withing the "BrightEyes: Multi-Parameter Live-Cell Observation of Biomolecular Processes with Single-Photon Detector Array" project.
-It is a five-year project funded through an ERC Consolidator Grant, awarded to Vicidomini Giuseppe by the European Research Council.
-Ph.D. position are 3 years, Postdoc positions are 2 years (with possible extension), and Reserach position are 3 years (with possible extension).
-For more detail about the project and preliminary result visit the <a href="https://vicidominilab.github.io/brighteyes/"><span style="color:blue">BrightEye</span></a> project webpage.
-<h3>Requirements:</h3>
-The project is extremely multi-disciplinary, and it involves many different aspects.
-Hence, the positions are open to candidate having a background in one of the following areas: Physical Science, Computer Science, Engineering, and Biological Science.
-Ability and motivation to work independently as well as collaboratively in an interdisciplinary team is very important.
-Good English language speaking and writing skills are required.
-<h3>How to Apply:</h3>
-To get more information about the different positions, please contact <a href="mailto:giuseppe.vicidomini@iit.it?subject=Spontaneous%20Application%20Vicidomini%20Lab"><span style="color:blue">Dr. Giuseppe Vicidomini</span></a>.

 <h2>Postdoc Position in Advanced Optical Microscopy</h2>
 <h3>Published:</h3>